redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 Invoke-AtomicTest T1117 -TestNumber 1 -GetPrereqs
 ```

-This will run the "Get Prereq Commands" listed in the Dependencies for the test.
+This will run the "Get Prereq Commands" listed in the Dependencies section for the test.

 #### Specify Input Parameters on the Command Line